TechnicJelle/CMGT_GraduationReport/report.typ

 - #link("https://wiki.libsdl.org/SDL3/CategoryGPU")[SDL3's GPU API].
 A new GPU API that is meant to be a low-level abstraction of Vulkan, DirectX 12, and Metal, but not _too_ low-level, either, where you spend a lot of time writing meaningless boilerplate.
 It looked at what is actually commonly used in these APIs, and implemented only that.
 Supports both Graphics and Compute.
 It aims to run on as many devices as possible, even consoles.
-  This comes at the cost of not supporting many modern GPU features, like ray tracing, mesh shaders, and bindless resources.
+  This comes at the cost of not supporting many modern GPU features, like hardware raytracing, mesh shaders, and bindless resources.
 - #link("https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API")[WebGPU]: WebGPU is officially a JavaScript API meant for web browsers, but there are multiple native implementations of it, like #link("https://github.com/gfx-rs/wgpu")[wgpu-native] and #link("https://dawn.googlesource.com/dawn")[Dawn].
 - #link("https://github.com/floooh/sokol")[Sokol]: A modular, but minimal application framework, of which the "gfx" component is also a "pipelines and passes" abstraction.